davidmalcolm/texi2rst/output/locally-declared-labels.rst

 Local label declarations must come at the beginning of the block, before any ordinary declarations or statements.

-The label declaration defines the label name, but does not define the label itself.
+The label declaration defines the label *name*, but does not define the label itself.
 You must do this in the usual way, with
 ````label``:``, within the statements of the statement expression.